Living Longer & Smarter

 Several substances are showing the potential to support brain function and to slow (and possibly stop or reverse) age-related decline in mental function.
 Among these substances, phosphatidylserine, acetyl-L-carnitine, alpha-lipoic acid, and vitamin B-12 are known to support function of the aging brain.
 Following the middle-age years, supplementation with these compounds may balance a decline in the body’s production or absorption of these substances that are essential for normal brain and neurological function.

 Phosphatidylserine (PS) is a special fat-like molecule produced in the body and obtained in small amounts in some foods.
 It functions as a major component of cell and mitochondrial membranes.
 PS is thought to be especially important for the normal function of nerve and brain cells.
 Many animal studies have observed enhanced mental function by providing supplemental PS to older animals.
-Similarly, human studies have found that PS supplements can benefit mental functions in older people suffering from various degrees and types of dementia.
 Since PS is present in virtually all cells in the body, scientists are studying its potential for benefit to the brain as well as other parts of the human body.

 Although the body can make the components of acetyl-L-carnitive (ALC), its levels may decline in older adults and impair brain function.
 Red meats and milk products contain the L-carnitine component of ALC, but the amounts may not make up for the decline in body production observed with aging.
 Clinical trials in older people have shown that ALC supplements can benefit the treatment of a variety of mental problems.

 Alpha Lipoic Acid

 Several studies with animals and humans have combined ALC supplementation with alpha lipoic acid (ALA), resulting in a potentially enhanced beneficial effect on aging brain mitochondrial function.
 ALA is essential for normal energy production in cells and also serves as a potent antioxidant.